Skip to main content

 Customer: Ummm… ya know… I’ve been thinking.
 It’s probably best if YOU do this training.
 I’d rather pay someone to MOTIVATE AND TRAIN THE TEAM correctly than go through all the hassle myself.

-Trainer: Good move; I’ll send over a Docusign and start customizing the curriculum.
+Trainer: Good move; I’ll send over a DocuSign and start customizing the curriculum.

 If you’re getting price objections, the prospect isn’t seeing your true value.
 Don’t lose confidence and discount right away: circle back in the sales conversation and work harder at tying your value to their pain.